 The salutacyon and Bryng us in good ale appear in a manuscript originating in the monastery of Bury Saint Edmunds, dated c.
 1460-90, now in the Bodleian Library, MS. Eng.
 Poet. e.
 I. It includes 76 items, religious songs and secular songs, but only a few complete with music.

-Both songs are carols.
-Known in England from the 11th century, carols were round dances with the refrain or burden sung by all and the verses sung by the ring-leader.
+Both The salutacyon and Bryng us in good ale are carols.
+Evidenced from the 12th century, carols were round dances sung by a ring-leader.
 They were loved by the laity and feared by the clergy, who associated carols with loose living, immorality and Satanic rituals.
-This is probably why carollers were often depicted dancing naked, as we see in the Parisian example on the right, illustrated contemporaneously with the songs under discussion.
+This is why carollers were depicted dancing naked in a Parisian manuscript version of Augustine’s City of God (now owned by The National Library of the Netherlands, The Hague, RMMW, 10 A 11), created circa 1475 and 1478–1480, illustrated contemporaneously with the songs under discussion.
 To counteract the ‘evil’ of secular carolling, Christian clergy in the 14th and 15th centuries wrote their own religious carols to defuse their perceived devilishness and co-opt the tradition into approved ecclesiastical strictures.

 Carols were composed for many secular and religious occasions.
 The subject of the salutacyon is the annunciation, the angel Gabriel’s visitation to Mary to tell her she’ll give birth to Jesus, and thus it is a new year carol.
 Due to calendar changes, the medieval European Christian new year was, at various times, celebrated on 25th December, 1st March, 25th March, and Easter.
 In the period of this manuscript, c.
 1460–90, the first day of the Christian new year was the Feast of the Annunciation, also known as Lady Day, on 25th March.
 The logic was that since the annunciation begins the Christian story then it should also begin the Christian calendar.
 (It would not be until 1582 that Gregorian calendar reform fixed new year’s day at 1st January, and it would not be until 1752 that the Gregorian calendar was fully adopted in England.)